True Lies: Home media

 True Lies was released on VHS on January 10, 1995, and on LaserDisc a month later on February 8.
 It was the second LaserDisc release to feature a Dolby Digital AC-3 track, after Clear and Present Danger.
 On August 20, 1996, the film was released on a THX certified Widescreen Series VHS release, along with Speed, The Abyss and The Last of the Mohicans.
-It was then released on DVD on May 25, 1999.
+It was then released on a non-anamorphic widescreen DVD on May 25, 1999.
+A two-disc "Five-Star Collection" edition DVD with anamorphic widescreen was planned for release in 2002, but was scrapped after the September 11 attacks.
 A high-definition version was released on D-Theater in 2003.
 In 2018, James Cameron stated that a new transfer for Blu-ray had been completed, but he hasn't found time to review it.

 Walt Disney Studios Home Entertainment released the film for purchase digitally on December 12, 2023, followed by a release on Blu-ray and Ultra HD Blu-ray on March 12, 2024.
-This release, along with the 4K releases of Cameron's Aliens and The Abyss, have received criticism for the quality of their A.I. upscaling.
+This release, along with the 4K releases of Cameron's Aliens and The Abyss, have received criticism for the quality of their AI upscaling.

 Legacy

-Video games
+Video game

-Shortly after the film's release, video games based on the film of the same name were released for the Super Nintendo Entertainment System, Sega Genesis, Game Gear and Game Boy platforms.
+Shortly after the film's release, video game based on the film of the same name were released for the Super Nintendo Entertainment System, Sega Genesis, Game Gear and Game Boy platforms.